-The Electronic Classroom is used by library faculty to teach students and others to search electronic information resources.
+When the Electronic Classroom is returned to the 3 rd floor, library faculty m embers will use it to teach students and others to search electronic information resources.
 When the classroom is not being used for library instruction, other faculty may schedule the room for instruction, or students may use it on an individual basis.
-It is equipped with Macintosh hardware (Windows XP can be run with VirtualBox); graphics, word processing, and multiple web browsers (Firefox, Chrome, Safari).
-For testing purposes, the Respondus lockdown browser is installed on the 10 workstations.
+It is equipped with Macintosh hardware that will support both Apple and PC operating systems, which will run graphics, word processing, and multiple web browsers (Firefox, Chrome, Safari).
+Lock down browsers will be available for testing purposes.

-Library Media Lab
+Media Lab